geetubha/tech-docs/docs/conceptual-qa.md

     **A:** MapReduce is a programming model for processing large datasets in parallel across a distributed cluster.
 It consists of a Map step that processes input data and a Reduce step that aggregates the results.
 It's widely used in big data processing, such as in Apache Hadoop.

 ---

-18. **Q: What is an API gateway, and what are its main functions?**

-    **A:** An API gateway is a server that acts as an API front-end, receiving requests and routing them to the appropriate microservices.
-It serves as a single entry point for managing and controlling API traffic.
-The main functions of an API gateway include:

-- **Request Routing:** Directing requests to the right service.
-  - **Example:** In an e-commerce platform, routing a product inquiry to the product service and a billing inquiry to the billing service.

-- **Security:** Handling authentication and authorization.
-  - **Example:** Verifying user tokens and permissions before allowing access to certain services in a banking application.

-- **Rate Limiting:** Controlling the number of requests a user or system can make within a specified time.
-  - **Example:** Limiting free-tier users to 100 requests per hour in a weather API to prevent abuse.

-- **Analytics and Monitoring:** Collecting data on API usage and performance.
-  - **Example:** Tracking the most frequently accessed endpoints in a content delivery API to identify popular content.

-- **Caching:** Storing copies of previous responses to improve response times.
-  - **Example:** Caching the results of common search queries in a travel booking site to provide faster results.

-- **Load Balancing:** Distributing requests evenly across multiple instances of a service.
-  - **Example:** In a video streaming platform, distributing user requests across multiple servers to ensure smooth streaming during peak times.

-The API gateway plays a crucial role in modern, microservices-based architectures by providing a centralized point for managing, securing, and optimizing API traffic.
-It helps in maintaining the cohesion and separation of concerns in a distributed system, enabling scalability and flexibility.